-Your first VCE exams in Year 11 are tough.
-There’s so much study to do, so little time to do it and you likely haven’t even been shown how to study for exams in the first place.
+My VCE exams in Year 11 were tough.
+Whether they were the mid-year or end-of-year exams, there’s so much study to do, so little time to do it and I wasn’t even shown how to study for exams.

 Nevertheless, it’s important to use these exams as a learning experience for Year 12.
 Remember, the better you do now, the better you will be placed for getting a great ATAR!

-I’ve put together 3 simple tips that will make the mid year exams a little easier, and ways to keep yourself cool, calm and collected!
+I’ve put together 6 simple tips that will make year 11 exams a little easier, based on trends I’ve observed from 95+ ATAR students!

 Ahhh, study notes.
 We love them, we hate them.
 For me, I knew that if I didn’t get on to starting my notes early, I’d be falling behind and struggling to compile them.